-A survey of tablet owners finds that a slight majority report using traditional game consoles less since getting the device, more than the ratio reporting declines in usage of other traditional media.
+A survey of tablet owners finds that a slight majority report using traditional game consoles less since getting the device.

 GfK Chart Track found that, of the 3,000 tablet and eReader owners it interviewed who play video games, 59 percent said they had played more on consoles and handhelds before they had a tablet.

 That's more than the ratio of tablet owners who reported reduced use of other traditional media, like printed books, newspapers, television and movies.

 Industry watchers have debated whether new platforms like mobile devices and social networks are taking audiences away from more traditional forms of gaming, or merely expanding the video game market to previously untapped audiences.